smatechnologies/ibm-i-agent-docs/docs/commands-utilities/lsam-operations.md

 automatically manage the library list of the job where they are executed.
-This means that when the STRSMA command is used, it will respond to the ENV parameter where the LSAM environment is named by first setting the job\'s library list.
-After the LSAM environment has been established, the STRSMA command will complete its other functions, primarily logging the user into the LSAM\'s green screen workstation menu system.
+This means that when the STRSMA command is used, it will respond to the ENV parameter where the LSAM environment is named by first setting the job's library list.
+After the LSAM environment has been established, the STRSMA command will complete its other functions, primarily logging the user into the LSAM's green screen workstation menu system.

 ### IBM i LSAM Interactive Menu